[OBD2 scanner basics] How to understand trouble codes and clear them

 Most cases have confirmed the check engine light comes on and stays on until the fault has been fixed or the code clears.
 For an engine misfire case, the light may keep flashing on and off as the fault is happening.
 Another case also confirmed the light going off and on for some time when the fault has already been fixed.

-READ ALSO 5 important steps to take when shopping for a used luxury car
+READ ALSO 5 steps to remove stains from car seat

 How to understand trouble codes